python/cpython/Doc/library/ast.rst

 .. function:: literal_eval(node_or_string)

-   Safely evaluate an expression node or a Unicode or *Latin-1* encoded string containing a Python expression.
+   Safely evaluate an expression node or a Unicode or *Latin-1* encoded string containing a Python literal or container display.
 The string or node provided may only consist of the following Python literal structures: strings, numbers, tuples, lists, dicts, booleans, and ``None``.

-   This can be used for safely evaluating strings containing Python expressions from untrusted sources without the need to parse the values oneself.
+   This can be used for safely evaluating strings containing Python values from untrusted sources without the need to parse the values oneself.
+It is not capable of evaluating arbitrarily complex expressions, for example involving operators or indexing.

 .. function:: get_docstring(node, clean=True)